zeddidragon/zettpadder/README.md

 ## Definition

 If you fire up the program without arguments and hit buttons, it'll show you output with names for the buttons you press.
 You can use those for reference in your mapping definitions.
+You can toggle echo mode with the command `echo <on|off>`.

 # Features
 - Support for every axis and button your device emits, not just the xbox standards.